Alcohol is considered a drug.

 Alcohol can cause physical and psychological problems, especially in those who use alcohol heavily and over long periods

-If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 Take the first step toward a sober future, call today.

 Dictionary.com.
 “Drug.”
 Accessed September 6, 2019.